EU Authorized Representative – Find Out What You Need To Know As Brexit Nears

 In recent months we have assisted a large number of companies in transferring their EU Authorized Representative from the UK and into another EU country.
 Companies with an EU Authorized Representative in the UK have been forced to appoint a new representative to act on their behalf.

 In this article we look at some of our recent writing about the issue and highlight three recent pieces that have been helpful to companies.

 Two new EU Regulations entered into force on 26th May 2017.
 Regulation (EU) 2017/745 on medical devices (MDR) and Regulation (EU) 2017/746 on in-vitro diagnostics (IVDR) replace the current three Directives, which have been in place since the early 1990s.
-There is a transition period for the implementation of the various elements of the new regulations, with MDR becoming fully operational in May 2020 the IVDR in May 2022.
+There is a transition period for the implementation of the various elements of the new regulations, with MDR becoming fully operational in May 2021 (following the Covid-19 delay) and the IVDR coming into effect in May 2022.

 Now is the time for those impacted by the changes to the medical devices regulatory landscape to prepare for implementation of the new regulations.
 In the current Directives, the legal responsibility for medical devices placed on the market lies firmly with the legal manufacturer of the device.
 The EUDR provides detail on the additional roles responsibilities of various Economic Operators in the medical device supply chain.
 This was examined in our recent article here.
 In this second article in our series, we look in more detail at the role of Authorized Representative required for manufacturers based outside of Europe.
 It was established in the Directives to act as a contact point within Europe who could act on behalf of the manufacturer.
 The scope of the role of Authorised Representative has been expanded under EUDR compared to previously, and details may be found in Articles 11 and 12 of Regulation (EU) 2017/745.
 Read the full article here.